Is Your Code Generated by ChatGPT Really Correct? Rigorous Evaluation of Large Language Models for Code Generation: Introduction

-These limitations described above are common across many popular code generation benchmarks~\cite{codex, austin2021program, li2022competition}.
-This not only questions the validity of the impressive performance in code generation achieved by \llm{s} but also sets a challenge on how we should properly evaluate the code generated by \llm{s}.
-In this paper, we aim to address this fundamental evaluation challenge and ask the following introspective question: \emph{Is the code generated by \llm{s} really correct?}
+These limitations are common across many popular code generation benchmarks~\cite{codex, austin2021program, li2022competition}.
+This not only questions the validity of the impressive performance claimed by prior work but also sets a challenge on how to properly evaluate the \llm{} coders.
+In this paper, we aim to address this fundamental evaluation challenge and ask the introspective question: \emph{Is the code generated by \llm{s} really correct?}

 \parabf{Our proposal.} In this work, we set out to answer the important question and \emph{evaluate} the evaluation dataset.
-Consequently, we construct \sys{} -- an evaluation framework to improve the evaluation of the code generated by \llm{s} for functional correctness.
-At the heart of \sys is an automatic test input generation technique which augments the inadequate tests used in existing code synthesis benchmarks by generating \emph{complex} test inputs to fully exercise the desired behaviors of the code solution. \sys takes in an evaluation dataset (\eg \humaneval) and first clarifies any imprecise code descriptions with \emph{program contracts}, \ie preconditions over the function arguments.
-Such preconditions (\eg expected range of an index) for well-formedness constrain the inputs of the function and complement the natural language description (\eg docstring) to improve problem clarity.
-Next, \sys adopts both \llm- and mutation-based test input generation~\cite{libfuzz, afl, oehlert2005violating} methods to generate new test inputs on top of the original evaluation inputs.
-More specifically, we focus on generating and diversifying test inputs to fully practice program behaviors. \sys first uses \chatgpt~\cite{chatgpt} to generate a set of high-quality seed inputs that not only aims to test difficult corner cases and functionalities of the program, but also conforms to the expected syntactic and semantic structure of the program input space.
+Consequently, we build \sys{} -- an evaluation framework to improve existing code benchmarks in order to precisely evaluate the functional correctness of \llm{}-generated code.
+At the heart of \sys is an automatic test input generation engine which augments existing code benchmarks by generating interesting test inputs to fully exercise the code solution and check its functional correctness by cross-checking the \gt{} implementation.
+Specifically, \sys adopts both \llm- and mutation-based~\cite{libfuzz, afl, oehlert2005violating} methods to automatically generate and diversify additional test inputs. \sys first uses \chatgpt~\cite{chatgpt} to generate a set of high-quality seed inputs that aim to test difficult corner cases and functionalities of the program within the valid input structure.
 Using these high-quality seed inputs, \sys then performs type-aware mutation to efficiently generate a large number of additional test inputs.
 These newly generated test inputs are then used to evaluate the \llm{}-generated code through differential testing~\cite{mckeeman1998differential} against the \gt implementation.
+Furthermore, as an option to speed up evaluation, \sys also builds minimal test-suites by only including the most valuable test-cases, which are selected by running a greedy set cover algorithm to preserve the same code coverage~\cite{ivankovic2019code}, mutation analysis~\cite{budd1980mutation} as well as empirical \llm{} \samplekills{}.